Ex●er●cise for mind and body.

 What makes a successful Therapy Dog?

-Focused on and responsive to their owner
+• Focused and responsive to their handler

 Obedience test